VGLoic/post_quantum_exploration/src/stark/README.md

 > [!WARNING]
 > The code represents my understanding of the Stark, it is not optimized and is not meant for any serious use.

+## Scripts

+Scripts are available at the root level in order to work with stark:
+- `fri_friendly`: check among a list of primes, the ones that are FRI friendly,
+- `range_check`: run the proof generation and verification for the range check problem.

 ## Improvements to add:
 - use fast Fourier transform instead of Lagrange interpolation,
 - use [Montgomery batch inversions](https://books.google.fr/books?id=kGu4lTznRdgC&pg=PA54&lpg=PA54&dq=montgomery+batch+inversion&source=bl&ots=tPJcPPOrCe&sig=Z3p_6YYwYloRU-f1K-nnv2D8lGw&hl=en&sa=X&redir_esc=y#v=onepage&q=montgomery%20batch%20inversion&f=false),